-It is recommended that in relation to tender number 041-04/05, Council:
+It is recommended that in relation to Tender Number 041-04/05 Council:

-- 1 CHOOSES Lattimore Holdings Pty Ltd T/As Kerb Qic & Co as the successful tenderer for the Supply and Laying of Concrete Kerbing (Tender No. 041-04/05) in accordance with the Schedule of Rates, as outlined in Attachment 1 to this Report; - AUTHORISES the Chief Executive Officer (CEO), on behalf of the City, to enter into a contract with Lattimore Holdings Pty Ltd T/As Kerb Qic & Co for the Supply and Laying of Concrete Kerbing, in accordance with their submitted tender, subject to any minor variations that may be agreed between the CEO and Lattimore Holdings Pty Ltd T/As Kerb Qic & Co.
+- 1 CHOOSES Lattimore Holdings Pty Ltd T/As Kerb Qic & Co as the successful tenderer for the Supply and Laying of Concrete Kerbing (Tender No. 041-04/05) in accordance with the Schedule of Rates, as outlined in Attachment 1 to Report CJ074-04/05; - AUTHORISES the Chief Executive Officer (CEO), on behalf of the City, to enter into a contract with Lattimore Holdings Pty Ltd T/As Kerb Qic & Co for the Supply and Laying of Concrete Kerbing, in accordance with their submitted tender, subject to any minor variations that may be agreed between the CEO and Lattimore Holdings Pty Ltd T/As Kerb Qic & Co.